JNSRYA006/sar-parameter-extraction-pipeline/functions/README.md

 This folder contains all functions used in implementing the pipeline.
 The folder is broken down into three sub-folders, each containing the respective functions for the associated folder name.
 A description of the various folders and functions contained within this directory is given below.

 #### [`hasselmann`](./hasselmann)
-This folder contains all functions used in implementing the [Hasselmann and Hasselmann](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/91JC00302) and its inversion.
+This folder contains all functions used in implementing the [Hasselmann and Hasselmann](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/91JC00302) procedure and its inversion.
 These functions are implemented in the pipeline and can be individually run.

 #### [`plotting`](./plotting)
 This folder contains all functions used for generating plots of the respective spectra and validation plots.